Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Once again, I'm struck with narcolepsy and now started working at 23:27 on the 14th...
 I feel like the "Day x" for me does not work at all due to this.🙃

+Added a few `minutes > seconds` methods and the inverse to avoid faffing with writing 10023 seconds.
+It feels more normal to input how many minutes you have been exercising.

+Missed to write a try/catch block in `MenuHandler > resolveSessionCreation()`, also added `id.tolower()` for the hashmap to ensure that the key's stay the same.

 ### ScannerWrapper